 Since this plant spreads via rhizome, it is best in a wildflower garden or micro-prairie.
 Alternatively it would be quite OK to make a dedicated flower bed for this plant, where mowing was possible around it.
 Since this plant spreads via rhizome and has the ability to get quite tall, it is important to carefully consider where you will plant.

 >>Click on image below to learn how to make your own micro-prairie!

 Common milkweed is pretty easy to grow from seed.
 Just make sure you cold stratify the seeds prior to planting, either in the refrigerator, moist paper towel in plastic Ziploc bag, or just winter sow the seeds.
 Common recommendations is to stratify for 30-60 days.

 The easiest way is to either direct sow in the fall, or plant in pots and winter-sow them.
-Here is a link to a short video we made on how we prepare the pots/seeds for winter sowing milkweed seeds.
+We’ve actually written a detailed step-by-step guide on how to grow Milkweed from seed.
+Click below to read it!

 Milkweed seed planting depth